Oosz5Urae/Mi-Web/README.md

 - 📫 How to reach me **salasfjulioe@gmail.com**

-- ⚡ Fun fact **I study programming in a country that cuts off electricity and internet regularly...
-It's a dark joke.
-XD**
+- ⚡ Fun fact **Working hard to get out of a "slave farm" XD then I'll tell you how I did it XD**

 <h3 align="left">Connect with me:</h3>
 <p align="left">